oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/siebel/siebel-solution-definition/files/siebel-solution-definition.md

 Recovery Point Objective : 10 minutes
 Recovery Time Objective : 4 hours

-In order to achieve these requirements the Production environment will
+In order to achieve these requirements the Production environment
-- Be backed-up using standard OCI Gold backups
+- will be backed-up using standard OCI Gold backups
-- Databases will be synchronised to a DR database using Oracle Data Guard.
+- Databases will be synchronised to a DR database using Oracle Data Guard
 - Key Compute files will be synchronised to a DR equivalent using RSYNC
 - OCI's Load Balancer as a Service (LBaaS) will be deployed to ensure users are easily migrated from Production to DR in the event on an invocation.